 B2B sellers that have transitioned online, especially during the pandemic, need to learn how to draw in leads through their new channels.
 Previously, B2B sellers relied on finding new customers by going on sales calls and meetings.
 However, it’s clear now that remote B2B sales are here to stay.

 B2B sales teams need to be technologically enabled to maximise lead generation.
 Currently, sales teams utilise platforms like Zoom or Microsoft Teams to supplement their interactions.
 However, this won’t be enough.

 Sales teams need to go where the clients are – on social platforms.
 This includes LinkedIn, Twitter, Instagram, and Facebook.
 In a highly digitalised era, these are where the conversations are happening, and your team needs to be a part of that.

-What You Need To Do To Draw In Customers
+What You Need To Improve In Your Price Trend Analysis Online Sales Process To Draw In Customers

 1. Build Your Team